Reservations open each Sunday at 4:00 p.m. for the coming week’s worship services.

 - Restrooms will have limited capacity, and water fountains will be turned off.

 - We will not serve coffee, and we do not encourage bringing food or beverages since eating or drinking would require you to remove your face covering.
-The Bookstore and Café are not yet open to the public, but we are working on a plan to re-open.
+The Bookstore and Café are not yet open to the public on Sundays.

 - The Gathering Area will be closed.
 We want to discourage gathering in groups while on campus for now.